EdwardBerman/CosmoCorr/README.md

-# On Soft Clustering for Correlation Estimators: Model Uncertainty, Differentiability, and Surrogates
+# On Soft Clustering for Correlation Estimators

 ## Overview